Lesion Excision in Phoenix, AZ

 The size of the margin will depend on the type of skin cancer you have.
 This excess tissue removal helps to ensure cancer won't spread to other areas of your skin.

-There are several types of techniques the team uses to excise the lesion, including:
+There are several types of techniques the providers uses to excise the lesion, including:

 Shave excision

-Shave excision involves using a small blade to remove the outermost layer of your skin as well as the lesion.
+Shave excision involves using a small blade to remove the outermost layer of your skin as well as the lesion after the area is made numb.

 Scissor excision